DanielIrimia87/Basic-Caarousel-App/readme.md

 <!--
-        The base HTML structure for the carousel
+        The base HTML structure for the carouse application
 -->